American Community Survey

-The American Community Survey (ACS) is a demographics survey program conducted by the U.S. Census Bureau.
-It regularly gathers information previously contained only in the long form of the decennial census, including ancestry, citizenship, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.
-These data are used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.
-Sent to approximately 295,000 addresses monthly (or 3.5 million per year), it is the largest household survey that the Census Bureau administers.
+The American Community Survey (ACS) is an annual demographics survey program conducted by the United States Census Bureau.
+It regularly gathers information previously contained only in the long form of the decennial census, including ancestry, US citizenship status, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.
+None of the respondents' personal information is released, and it is only used statistically in these data, which are used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.

+Sent to approximately 295,000 addresses monthly, or 3.5 million addresses annually, it is the largest household survey that the Census Bureau administers.

-The American Community Survey gathers information annually in the 50 U.S. states, the District of Columbia, and Puerto Rico.
-It does not gather information in the four major U.S. territories, American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands.
+The American Community Survey gathers information annually in the 50 U.S. states and Washington, D.C.
+Data is also collected in Puerto Rico via the Puerto Rico Community Survey (PRCS), which is part of the ACS.
+It does not gather information on the other four major U.S. Island areas: American Samoa, Guam, Northern Mariana Islands in the western Pacific Ocean, and the U.S. Virgin Islands in the Caribbean Sea.